frankstepanski/node-express-course/week3/readme.md

 >Environment variables are variables that can contain sensitive (e.g. api keys, database url, etc.) data in your project.

+The callback function will log a message to the console once the server is listening.

 ___

 **Starting the server:**